microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 date: 2022-11-22
 ---

-# Create your first out-of-process Visual Studio extension
+# Create your first Visual Studio extension

 This document is a quickstart that shows how to create your first extension using the VisualStudio.Extensibility model.
 The extension runs out-of-process, meaning outside of the Visual Studio process.